robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 social network position over multiple aggregated time periods.

-Social scale is another major consideration for social network analysis, especially when thinking about different types of interactions and associations in the same analysis (Carter, Lee, & Marshall, 2015;
+Social scale is another major consideration for social network analysis, especially in the context of different types of interactions and associations in the same analysis (Carter, Lee, & Marshall, 2015;
 Castles et al., 2014; Farine, 2015).
-It is a common trope that individuals need to be associating in order to interact and an assumption that proximity is proxy for interacting (Farine, 2015).
-For instance, baboons need to be in proximity in order to groom each other, but this trope is only thinking about interactions that humans are most prone to seeing and valuing with our bias toward visual perception.
+It is a common trope that individuals must be associating to interact and most studies therefore assume that proximity is proxy for interacting (Farine, 2015).
+For instance, baboons need to be in proximity in order to groom each other, but this trope highlights human bias toward interactions that can be readily observed in the field.
 Animals have certain interactions that do not require proximity such as long-distance vocalization and olfactory signals (Carter et al., 2015).
-With improved and more affordable technology, we can now start to understand some of these interactions that do not require proximity, particularly long-distance communication networks with devices like microphone arrays (Snijders & Naguib, 2017).
-The multilayer network framework further enables researchers to look at these different social scales and test how good a proxy proximity is for various forms of interacting in a holistic way.
+With the advancement of bio-logging technology, our ability to record social interactions that do not require proximity, particularly long-distance communication networks with devices like microphone arrays (Snijders & Naguib, 2017).
+The multilayer network framework further enables researchers to examine the relationship between social phenotypes and fitness across social scales and to test how good a social proximity as a proxy for social interactions in a holistic way.

 These different social scales can have different fitness repercussions for individuals.
-Rhesus macaques (*Macaca mulatta*) that had stronger, more stable associates and grooming partners but not more partners in general had greater survivorship than those who did not (Ellis, Snyder-Mackler, Ruiz-Lambides, Platt, & Brent, 2019).
-This finding highlights the need to look at social network positions at both multiple temporal and social scales to understand the social positions and fitness repercussions of individuals, and multilayer networks provide an avenue to do so considering the whole social system rather than just one type of social interaction at a time, which is what has been done under most circumstances but is not very realistic.
+Rhesus macaques (*Macaca mulatta*) that had stronger, more stable social associates and grooming partners, but not more social partners, had higher survivorship than those who did not (Ellis, Snyder-Mackler, Ruiz-Lambides, Platt, & Brent, 2019).
+This finding highlights the need to investigate the effect of temporal and social scales on the relationship between social network positions and fitness.
+Multilayer networks provide an avenue to do so considering the whole social system rather than just one type of social interaction at a time, which is what has been done under most circumstances but is not very realistic.

 Multilayer networks further provide unique challenges and opportunities for understanding the social phenotypes and environments of individuals and their fitness outcomes.
-Picking the proper temporal scale is important but a challenge because all layers in the multilayer network should be made for the same time period, and the period needs to be long enough for each layer to have enough data for robust networks (Farine, 2017).
+Picking the proper temporal scale is important but a challenge because all layers in the multilayer network should reflect the same time period, and the period should be long enough for each layer to have enough data for robust networks (Farine, 2017).
 These considerations may be limiting factors when answering questions that require timeframes that are relevant to different individuals.
-On the other hand, multilayer network metrics provide an opportunity to help simplify statistical models.
-Interactions that happen mere meters apart, proximity associations, and long-distance interactions can be encapsulated in one network to gain a single metric to describe the various social scales of an individual’s network position.
-This multilevel network metric would be a meaningful simplification of many network metrics that could help simplify statistical analyses and deal with the frequent correlations between social network metrics in different types of networks (Castles et al., 2014).
-This method could be an alternative to using PCA to simplify many social network metrics into one social phenotype (e.g. Foster et al., 2012; Oldham et al., 2019).
-Future analyses should explore the differences in how well each of these methods describe and predict fitness outcomes of the complex social network positions of individuals.
+On the other hand, multilayer network metrics provide an opportunity to simplify statistical models.
+Interactions that happen meters apart, proximity associations, and long-distance interactions can be encapsulated in a single multilayer network and a single metric can be used to describe the various social scales of an individual’s network position.
+This multilevel network metric could be used to assess the relationship between an individuals social phenotype and fitness.
+It would also be a meaningful simplification of many network metrics that could help simplify statistical analyses and deal with the frequent correlations between social network metrics in different types of networks (Castles et al., 2014).

 ### Movement ecology and collective movement